 Bag racks are provided for the temporary storage of bags during the day at times such as assembly, break and lunch time.
 Bags must be cleared by the end of the School day and should not be left overnight.
-Any bags left unattended around the School or on bag racks overnight will be removed and taken to Lost Property.

 If they do not fit in a locker, large items such as cricket bags or musical instruments should be placed in the appropriate department and must not be left in the Common Rooms, on bag racks or around the School site.
 Bags should not be left where they may cause a safety hazard.